History of South India: The Kakatiyas

 The Kakatiya dynasty rose to prominence in the 11th century with the decline of the Chalukyas.
 By the early 12th century, the Kakatiya Durjaya clan declared independence and began expanding their kingdom.
 By the end of the century, their kingdom had reached the Bay of Bengal and it stretched between the Godavari and the Krishna rivers.
 The empire reached its zenith under Ganapatideva who was its greatest ruler, responsible for uniting the upper and lower regions of eastern Deccan that spoke the Telugu language, for the first time.
 At its largest, the empire included most of modern-day Andhra Pradesh, Telangana and parts of Odisha, Tamil Nadu, Chhattisgarh, Maharashtra and Karnataka.
 Ganapatideva was succeeded by his daughter Rudramba who became the famous warrior-queen Rudrama Devi.
 The Kakatiya dynasty lasted for three centuries, but their existence can be dated back to the 7th century as per inscriptions although they only served as local chieftains to Chalukyas and Rashtrakutas.
 Warangal was their capital which was founded in the 12th century.
 Marco Polo visited Warangal in 1289 and wrote extensively on the kingdom, the city, the queen Rudrama Devi, the prosperity and wealth of the kingdom and the way people live.
 By the early 14th century, the Kakatiya dynasty attracted the attention of the Delhi Sultanate under Alauddin Khalji.
-Despite defeating the first attempt in 1303, it paid tribute to Delhi for a few years from 1310 after a successful siege by Malik Kafur and was besieged again in 1318 by Khusrau Khan.
-But they refused to pay tribute to the new Tughluq regime in 1320, which prompted annexation of the Telugu country by Sultan Ghiyath al-Din Tughluq.
-The Kakatiyas were eventually conquered by the forces of Muhammad bin Tughluq in 1323.
+Despite defeating the first attempt in 1303, it paid tribute to the Khaljis for a few years from 1310 after a successful siege by Malik Kafur and was besieged again in 1318 by Khusrau Khan.
+But they refused to pay tribute to the new Tughluq regime in 1320, which prompted annexation of the Telugu country by the Sultan Ghiyath al-Din Tughluq.
+The Kakatiyas were eventually conquered by the forces of his successor Muhammad bin Tughluq in 1323.
 The Kakatiyas were well-versed in administrative duties, military affairs, social policy and diplomatic affairs, developing a unique social structure which differed from other medieval Hindu kingdoms of the subcontinent.
 Their encouragement of cultural influences from the neighbouring Andhra region in Telangana and vice versa ushered in an era of prosperity and standard of living in both regions.
 It was made possible due to extensive building of irrigation tanks, artificial lakes and other kinds of small and large reservoirs, interconnected through linking techniques, which helped in converting the dry, arid and rugged areas of Kakatiya territory into a strong, wealthy and stable abode for people who migrated and settled in Telangana.
-The system of employing capable military officers (nayakas) from any background as part of earning new loyalists for the kings was pursued by them first and then implemented by Vijayanagara Empire.
+The system of employing capable military officers (nayakas) from any background as part of earning new loyalists for the kings was pursued by them first and then implemented by the Vijayanagara Empire.
 They were egalitarian rulers who despite adhering to the varna system rewarded those who served the kingdom with loyalty.
 Their encouragement of inland and maritime trade with safety incentives and exemptions for merchants who faced loss in their sea-borne journey greatly developed commerce with other nations and faraway kingdoms, bringing vast amounts of riches.
-The Kakatiyan legacy is preserved in the form of arts, literature and architecture as well as reservoirs which survive in Telangana.
-Their patronage of artisans, poets and musicians, also followed by subordinate kings, led to an extensive growth of Telugu language, customs and the overall culture assosciated with it.
+The Kakatiya legacy is preserved in the form of arts, literature and architecture as well as reservoirs which survive in Telangana.
+Their patronage of artisans, poets and musicians, also followed by subordinate kings, led to an extensive growth of Telugu language, customs and the overall culture associated with it.
 Their architectural legacy, borrowed from Western Chalukyas and later developing it into a distinctive style identified with the kingdom, is preserved in the form of forts, temples and gateways.
-Notable among these are Warangal Fort, Kakatiya Kala Thoranam, Thousand Pillar Temple, Ramappa Temple, Kota Gullu, Elgandal Fort, Medak Fort and the temples at Pillalamarri in Suryapet.
+Notable among these are the Warangal Fort, Kakatiya Kala Thoranam, Thousand Pillar Temple, Ramappa Temple, Kota Gullu, Elgandal Fort, Medak Fort and the temples at Pillalamarri in Suryapet.
 They built large reservoirs like the Pakhal Lake, Ramappa Lake, Bhadrakali Lake and Laknavaram Lake along with other bigger and smaller yet significant ones.
 They were also very likely to be the original holders of the Koh-i-Noor diamond which was mined in Kollur, Andhra Pradesh and the existence of diamond trade and markets were also mentioned in the writings of Marco Polo.